zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/functions.rst

 ######################

 Doxygen recognizes a wide variety of syntaxes and structures for the function comments.
-The syntax described here is not the only possible one, nor does it exhaust all possible options.
-If your development needs the use of an option not described here, use it.
+The syntax described here is one of many that are possible.
+If your development requires an option that is not described here, use it.
-However, use the following syntax for everything else:
+However, you may use the following syntax for everything else.

 Function Comment Templates
 **************************